rrivas-utec/game_generator/README.md

    ```
    ./gen_project.ps1 pacman
    ```
-   This statement will generate a new folder called **pacman** at same level of **game** folder as it was explained in prior cases (linux and macOS) but it will not include any additional script so the recommendation is to execute this project from CLion IDE.
+   This statement will generate a new folder called **pacman** at same level of **game** folder as it was explained in prior cases (linux and macOS) but it will not include any additional script so the recommendation for windows installation is to execute this project from CLion IDE or similar.